-Spell out acronyms or uncommon abbreviations the first time they are used, with the acronym or abbreviation given in parentheses You can then use the acronym or abbreviation alone, for example kg, ha, t, m, except those that can be confused with words an (for "animal, not 'an for the article), or f o b (for freight on board, not fob' meaning to trick or put off)
+Spell out acronyms or uncommon abbreviations the first time they are used, with the acronym or abbreviation given in parentheses.
+You can then use the acronym or abbreviation alone, for example, kg, ha, t, m, except those that can be confused with words:

-Empresa Brasileira de Pesquisa Agropecuária (EMBRAPA), or meters above sea level (m a s l)
+Empresa Brasileira de Pesquisa Agropecuária (EMBRAPA), or meters above sea level (m.a.s.l.).